- Killer Whales eat shark liver for nutrients the same way people eat liver.

 When an orca pod spots a shark, they will often surround it, stopping it from swimming away.
 Then, with a simple and quick motion, they will spin the shark around to where it is belly up.
 If you watch Shark Week, you know what happens when a shark goes belly up!
 Once belly up, sharks go into a deep sleep known as tonic immobility.
 They are essentially paralyzed for at last a minute, plenty of time for an orca to secure a tasty liver.

 Once the shark is immobilized, the orcas will surgically bite the shark and nudge it, causing the liver to literally squeeze out.
 Bon Appétit!

 Although shark livers are especially tasty for orcas, they seem to have widened their pallet.
 In South Africa, orcas have also started targeting the hearts and testes of great white sharks.
 Both organs have their own nutrient properties (or may just taste good), leading the orcas to specifically target them.

 Additionally, orcas in other parts of the world will strategically target whale tongues.
 Just like a human prefers certain cuts from a cow (steaks), orcas seem to have preferred cuts from a whale.
 The soft, tender portions of the tongue and lower jaw seem to be the “perfect cut” for a hungry orca.

 How do orcas learn to target certain organs?

 Additionally, orcas seem to be spreading their knowledge around the globe as they travel.
+Orcas learn from their mothers and other whales in the pod.
+The adults are also very intelligent and learn new behaviors from interactions with other pods.
 With how intelligent orcas are, it’s no wonder they can pick behaviors up from traveling pods and adapt them to their lifestyle.